Qumulo/docs/platforms/hpe-apollo-4200-gen9/drive-leds.md

   <tr>
     <td>4 flashes per second</td>
     <td>Flashing amber</td>
-    <td>The drive is active but it received a predictive faiulure alert.
+    <td>The drive is active but it received a predictive failure alert.
 Replace the drive as soon as possible.</td>
   </tr>
   <tr>
     <td>4 flashes per second</td>